 Every year on 25 September, people affected by ataxia, researchers and members of ataxia-related organisations join forces across the globe to shout about the condition.

 This is the perfect day of the year to centre your events and awareness activities around.
 Ataxia UK can help you contact local press and promote your event, if you do!

 Ways you can help

 Spreading the word doesn't always mean leafleting shoppers in the street - it can be done in many ways, that often double up as fun.
 Click on the boxes below to find a way you can raise awareness of ataxia, no matter who or where you are in the world.
-Or, better yet, sign up to our Ambassadors Project (launching in 2019) to train up and become an official spokesperson for the charity or a Media Ambassador - click here to see our roles.
+Or, better yet, become a volunteer with Ataxia UK to train up and become an official spokesperson for the charity or a Media Ambassador - click here to see our roles.